The Theology of Augustine

 "Matthew Levering introduces Augustine through seven of his most important texts--a wonderful idea.
 Augustine shines out as one whose theology focuses on the central mystery of the Christian faith, God's gracious drawing of humanity into the divine life through the work of the incarnate Word and the life-giving Spirit.
 Levering's treatment beautifully complements existing introductions, providing a guide that should aid generations of students and inspire the interested lay reader."

-"The current reawakening of interest in Augustine's theology has created a great need for an introduction that is elevated enough to be of interest to specialists and yet accessible enough to be read by students and readers from other disciplines.
+"The current reawakening of interest in Augustine's theology has created a great need for an introduction that is elevated enough to be of interest to specialists and yet accessible enough to be read by students and readers from other disciplines who may need assistance getting their bearings both in Augustine's texts and in the scholarly conversation about them.
 Levering's study meets exactly that need.
-It points the way for those who are interested in how Augustine is relevant to our own theological quandaries, and it guides those who are just beginning to find their way in things Augustinian by helping them see theological themes as they are embodied in whole texts.
+It points the way for those who are interested in how Augustine is relevant to our own theological quandaries--showing that it is not necessarily by answering our questions, but by refining them--and it guides those who are just beginning to find their way in things Augustinian, introducing them to the best way of reading Augustine--namely, not by extracting themes but by seeing them as they are embodied in whole texts.
 An excellent contribution!"

-John Cavadini, professor of theology and director of the Institute for Church Life, University of Notre Dame
+John Cavadini, McGrath Institute for Church Life, University of Notre Dame

 "This promising survey takes a highly novel approach to Augustine's theology by serving as a summary of seven of his most influential works. . . .
 Methodologically, this project has no real precedent in the field. . . .
 Levering's book is aimed at students and others who are relatively new to the thought of Augustine. . . .
 Recommended.
 Lower-division undergraduates through graduate students; general readers."